arturLua/passwordgenerator/README.md

 <hr>

 <p align="center">This project began for fun.
-It may take some time before PasswordGenerator can run more complex coding and have a modern interface, but I'm committed to making small, regular updates.</p>
+It may take some time before the generator can run more complex coding and have a modern interface (i probably won't do it), but I'm committed to making small updates whenever i feel like it.</p>